-- (1) The value of the use of corporate aircraft is calculated based on the aggregate incremental cost to the Company, including fuel costs, trip-related maintenance, universal weather-monitoring costs, on-board catering, landing/ramp fees and other miscellaneous variable costs.
+(1) The value of the use of corporate aircraft is calculated based on the aggregate incremental cost to the Company, including fuel costs, trip-related maintenance, universal weather-monitoring costs, on-board catering, landing/ramp fees and other miscellaneous variable costs.
 Fixed costs which do not change based on usage, such as pilot salaries, the amortized costs of the company aircraft, and the cost of maintenance not related to trips, are excluded.
 Amounts for personal use of company aircraft are included in the table.
-This incremental cost valuation of aircraft use is different from the standard industry fare level valuation used to impute income to the executives for tax purposes. - (2) All perquisites excluding aircraft, retirement plan and health savings account company match are limited to \$500,000 for Mr. C.H.
+This incremental cost valuation of aircraft use is different from the standard industry fare level valuation used to impute income to the executives for tax purposes.

+(2) All perquisites excluding aircraft, retirement plan and health savings account company match are limited to \$500,000 for Mr. C.H.
 Lindner III and Mr. S.C.
 Lindner.
-For Mr. S.C.
-Lindner, such perquisites totaled \$520,750 for 2017, and he reimbursed the Company for the excess of \$20,750.
-Amounts shown for all items except "Total" do not give effect to the repayment, but the "Total" for Mr. S.C.
-Lindner has been reduced from \$1,045,600 to \$1,024,850 to reflect the amount reimbursed. - (3) Aircraft usage for Mr. Consolino relates solely to travel related to attending meetings of Boards of Directors, other than the Company, on which he served during 2017. - (4) Includes a Company match of 100% on the first 3% of contributions, an additional 50% match on the next 3% of contributions and a discretionary Company contribution. - (5) Includes group life insurance; car, parking and related expenses; health savings account company match; meals and entertainment and administrative and secretarial services.
+For Mr. C.H.
+Lindner and Mr. S.C.
+Lindner, such perquisites totaled \$546,839 and \$643,586, respectively, and each reimbursed the Company for the excess of \$46,839 and \$143,586, respectively.
+Amounts shown for all items except "Total" do not give effect to any repayment, but the "Totals" for Mr. C.H.
+Lindner and Mr. S.C.
+Lindner have been reduced by the amounts reimbursed and the reduced amounts are set forth for 2018 in the "All Other Compensation" column for each of them.

+(3) Aircraft usage for Mr. Consolino relates solely to travel related to attending meetings of Boards of Directors, other than the Company, on which he served during 2018.